 Thinking about scalability and growth capabilities before selecting a solution can save you headaches down the road.

-One of the most difficult challenges that face businesses working in information is multi-language support and organisation.
+One of the most difficult challenges that face businesses working in information is multi-language support and organization.
 When choosing a PIM solution, it is important to ensure that it supports multiple languages, and can tailor content and data accordingly.

 Maintaining data fidelity through multiple languages is already difficult – selecting the wrong PIM could only make it worse.